qpdf/qpdf/manual/cli.rst

 Related Options
 ~~~~~~~~~~~~~~~

-.. qpdf:option:: --json
+.. qpdf:option:: --json[=version]

    .. help: show file in json format

       Generate a JSON representation of the file.
 This is described in
-      depth in the JSON section of the manual.
+      depth in the JSON section of the manual. "version" may be a
+      specific version or "latest".

    Generate a JSON representation of the file.
 This is described in
    depth in :ref:`json`.
+The version parameter can be used to specify
+   which json version should be output.
+The only supported value is
+   ``1``, but it's possible that a new json output version will be
+   added in a future version.
+You can also specify ``latest`` to use
+   the latest json version.
+For backward compatibility, the default
+   value is ``1``.

 .. qpdf:option:: --json-help